 How Much Does A Singapore Army Military Expert Earn?

-Another career track that uniformed Army personnel can join is that of the Military Expert (ME), who provides valuable subject matter expertise to troops in the field, in areas such as in Engineering, Medical and Music.
+Another career track that uniformed Army personnel can join is that of the Military Expert (ME), who provides valuable subject matter expertise to troops in the field, including Engineering.

 Source: MINDEF